 Let’s look back in the year 1992, a comic book company called “Dark Horse Comics,” introduced a character superhero called “Hellboy.”
 A half-human, half-demon, who works for a supernatural government agency (a Men In Black type of agency) by hunting down monsters, nazis, and demons.
 Over the years, the character become an instant hit among comic readers.
 By the way Hellboy, Spawn & Harley Quinn made their solo debuts in 1992.
+A year before I was born.

 Because of the announcement of the upcoming reboot in 2019 and Hellboy is gonna be featured as a DLC character in Injustice 2, I wanted to write this featured article for those who have never seen or heard of the character, to get you guys and gals familiar with him.

 This article doesn’t feature any SPOILERS.
 Feel free to read it, just in case if you haven’t got a chance to watch this picture.
+Does the film still hold up to this day?
+Let’s find out shall we?

 Hot: Ron Perlman, Selma Blair, & David Hyde Pearce, all did a fantastic job on their performances as Hellboy, Liz Sherman, & Abe Sapien.